Doctor of the Church, Saint Francis de Sales, stated the following:

 was violently assaulted by a Donald Sotak, resulting in him going unconscious during the struggle

 to defend himself from the priest.
 This ultimately resulted in the accuser being bullied in a loaded

 dice game so badly that he left diocesan ministry, according to Sotak's accuser.
-I find the accuser
+He's very credible.

 of the reins of the Latin Rite Catholic Diocese of Pittsburgh, resulting in the aggrieved young